PALSavesKids Community Program

 We give top priority to emergency lockout situations because we understand both the danger and the anxiety that they cause.

 For emergency lockout help call Pop-A-Lock San Francisco!

 Tips to help prevent children from being locked in a vehicle:

 The main reason children and other dependents get locked in a vehicle is distraction.
 It takes a lot of mental energy to care for another person, and it is easy to make mistakes when one has to switch their focus between various people or things.
 With so much going on, small items like keys are especially easy to lose track of in the confusion and hustle of the day.

 Over the years we have helped rescue thousands of children, the elderly, and other dependents that have been accidentally locked in cars and homes.
 From our experience here are a few things that anyone can do to help defend themselves against distraction.

 - Keep your child’s favorite toy, blanket or diaper bag in the front seat.

-- Place your purse or briefcase in the backseat so you to go to the back there for retrieval.
+- Place your purse or briefcase in the backseat so you to go to the back for retrieval.